 Your instrument in its soft case should fit inside the hard case.
 You can pack clothing in there as well, so you won’t need a suitcase if you’re a conservative packer.
 Naturally, don’t pack any liquids in the case with your instrument.

 If you must pack your instrument in a cardboard box, be prepared to have it opened for inspection.
 Bring lots of packing tape to reclose it.
-When it’s in a box, be sure to use plenty of bubble wrap, not packing peanuts!
+When it’s in a box, be sure to use plenty of bubble wrap, NOT packing peanuts!

 Procedure: Take the instrument in its case with you to the ticket counter and tell them it must go as oversize baggage.
 Be SURE they do NOT put it on a conveyor.
 No oversize baggage should EVER go on a conveyor.
 The correct procedure is for them to summon a skycap with a cart to come and get it at the ticket counter and wheel it by hand to the plane.
 Therefore, you must stay and watch them do that so they won’t bypass regulations.
 If you see them trying to do it differently, be forthright and outspoken, and insist that they do it correctly.

-When you are getting close to your destination, before the plane begins to descend and before pilot tells the crew to take a seat for landing, hail a flight attendant and tell him or her to call ahead to see that your oversize baggage is hand-carried off the plane.
+When you are getting close to your destination, before the plane begins to descend and before the pilot tells the crew to take a seat for landing, hail a flight attendant and tell him or her to call ahead to see that your oversize baggage is hand-carried off the plane.
 Otherwise they might not read the tag and it will go on the conveyor.
 (I’ve had that happen.
 Imagine my shock when, while watching for my regular luggage on the carousel, along comes my instrument!)
 You should have to go to a special oversize retrieval area to have it handed directly to you in person.

 Be prepared to pay for oversize baggage.
 Also be prepared for the personnel to arbitrarily make up some price that may not be what you were told on the phone, because they really have no idea what they are supposed to charge, and I think their computer access to such information is probably confusing.
 If you can find the oversize price formula online in advance, print it out and bring it with you!